 Selection of a range of comparative investment risk-adjusted discount rates to apply against the Representative Level Projections.

 For purposes of this analysis, as detailed above, RNA did not rely on the DCF in determining a valuation indication for the Company.
+The Company is at an early stage of development and does not expect to generate product revenue for many years.
+As such, revenue and cash flow projections were not considered in this analysis.
 Notwithstanding, RNA did consider discount rates, a key component of the IPO Scenario-based Waterfall Analysis (the “IPO Waterfall Analysis”), used as an input in the Hybrid Method.

 Discount Rate